GriShafir/portal2ds/README.md

 - Y - create orange portal

 ## Compiling
+1. Make sure you have installed devkitPro pacman.
+If not, go here — https://devkitpro.org/wiki/Getting_Started
+2. Download the repository code's .zip archive and extract it anywhere you want.
-Just launch file named "compile.bat".
-It should make both .nds and .elf files.
+3. In the extracted directory, there should be a file named "compile.bat".
+Launch it.
+If you cannot launch the file due to different OS, then open command prompt in the directory, write "make" and press Enter.
+This should make both .nds and .elf files.
+4. ???
+5. Profit!